PaulleDemon/awesome-landing-pages/readme.md

 **Have a generic template in mind?**
-- Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough likes, we'll make one.
+- Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough thumbs up, we'll make one.

 ## Features
 * Responsive.